intelligence-csd-auth-gr/zsl-wsl-sentence-mesh/README.md

 In brief, we develop a Zero-shot learning (**ZSL**) mechanism ( *ZSLbioSentMax* ) that tries to perform on-the-fly classification examining text-raw data that stem from [PubMed](https://www.ncbi.nlm.nih.gov/pubmed) abstracts searching for emerging [MeSH](https://www.ncbi.nlm.nih.gov/mesh) terms that appear each upcoming year.
 Therefore, bioBERT embeddings are exploited computed on sentence-level so as to exploit better the semantic relationships that occur into the corresponding abstracts, avoiding misclassification that may occur in case of word-guided approaches.
 Later, we use the same mechanism for providing weak labels into gathered data from previous years, and then apply two different Weakly supervised learning (**WSL**) approaches for examining their performance on the same tasks ( *WSLbioSentMax(bioBERT)* and *WSLbioSentMax(tfidf)* ).
 Three different MeSH terms were investigated here, under single-label mode.
 Appropriate baselines and a state-of-the-art approach have been developed as they are described into the original paper.
 An expansion of our work towards multi-label classification tasks covering more complex cases and larger number of labels is the next step in the context of a larger project, called AMULET (more info on Additional resources section).

 *ZSL_and_WSL_implementations_setn2020.py* file contains a proper menu for selecting any of the implemented approaches, regarding the datasets inside **raw data** folder.
-In case of additional MeSH terms, you can add .txt files where each instance is in the next format: b'X labels: #y1#y2#...#yn' (X: abstract raw-text, y1,y2,...,yn the corresponding labels).
+In case of additional desired MeSH terms, you can add .txt files where each instance is in the next format: b'X labels: #y1#y2#...#yn' (X: abstract raw-text, y1,y2,...,yn the corresponding labels).
 The results are placed in folder with compatible names, while additional plots or code scripts for executing optimization of the existing hyper-parameters are placed accordingly.

+*Hint*: Modes 6 and 7 have been added so as to save the appropriate embeddings per MeSH term, for applying the optimization based on separate threshold values.
+Otherwise, each run would produce results only for one specific threshold value, leading to much spent comoutational resources.

 If you find the code useful for your research, please cite our paper: (**citation still not announced**)